Shopify/checkout-sheet-kit-android/README.md

 import com.shopify.checkoutsheetkit.ShopifyCheckoutSheetKit
 ```

-To present a checkout to the buyer, your application must first obtain a checkoutUrl.
+To present a checkout to the buyer, your application must first obtain a checkout URL.
 The most common way is to use the [Storefront GraphQL API](https://shopify.dev/docs/api/storefront)
-to assemble a cart (via `cartCreate` and related update mutations) and query the
+to assemble a cart (via `cartCreate` and related update mutations) and load the
-[checkoutUrl](https://shopify.dev/docs/api/storefront/2023-10/objects/Cart#field-cart-checkouturl).
-Alternatively, a [cart permalink] can be provided.
+[`checkoutUrl`](https://shopify.dev/docs/api/storefront/2023-10/objects/Cart#field-cart-checkouturl).
+Alternatively, a [cart permalink](https://help.shopify.com/en/manual/products/details/cart-permalink) can be provided.
-You can use any GraphQL client to obtain a checkoutUrl and we recommend
+You can use any GraphQL client to obtain a checkout URL and we recommend
 Shopify's [Mobile Buy SDK for Android](https://github.com/Shopify/mobile-buy-sdk-android) to
 simplify the development workflow: